Welcome to Willow

 SubjectProfileLearning at home

-Modern Foreign LanguagesThis term we will continue to explore the traditions, language and culture of Spain.Have you ever been to Spain or know any Spanish words?
+Modern Foreign LanguagesThis term we will be exploring the traditions, language and culture of Germany.Have you ever been to Germany or know any German words?
 Share your experiences, photographs and stories.
 We would love to hear and see them!